SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 Then we need to consider pressure advance and smooth time.

-**Pressure Advance** adjusts the extruder's speed to account for the pressure changes inside the hotend's melt zone.
-When the print head moves and extrudes filament, there's a delay between the movement of the extruder gear and the plastic actually being extruded due to the compressibility of the molten plastic in the hotend.
+**Pressure Advance** adjusts the extruder's speed to account for the pressure changes inside the hot end’s melt zone.
+When the print head moves and extrudes filament, there's a delay between the movement of the extruder gear and the plastic being extruded due to the compressibility of the molten plastic in the hot end.
 This delay can cause too much plastic to be extruded when the print head starts moving or not enough plastic when the print head stops, leading to issues like blobbing or under-extrusion.

 **Pressure Advance Smooth time** helps to mitigate potential negative effects on print quality due to the rapid changes in extruder flow rate, which are controlled by the Pressure Advance algorithm.
 This parameter essentially adds a smoothing effect to the adjustments made by Pressure Advance, aiming to prevent sharp or sudden changes in the extrusion rate.

-When Pressure Advance adjusts the extruder speed to compensate for the pressure build-up or reduction in the hotend, it can lead to abrupt changes in the flow rate.
+When Pressure Advance adjusts the extruder speed to compensate for the pressure build-up or reduction in the hot end, it can lead to abrupt changes in the flow rate.
 These abrupt changes can potentially cause issues like:

 1. Extruder motor skipping,
 2. Increased wear on the extruder gear and filament,